hazelcast/fraud-detection-python/inference-pipeline.md

 # Submitting the Pipeline to Hazelcast (Java)

-In [Main.java](./deploy-jobs/src/main/java/org/example/Main.java), the `main()` method shows how to submit the inference pipeline for execution to the Hazelcast cluster
+In [Main.java](./deploy-jobs/src/main/java/org/example/Main.java), the `main()` method shows how to submit the inference pipeline to every member in a Hazelcast cluster.
+The inference pipeline will run in the same member holding the "customer" feature data.
+This is the key to achieve high throughput and low-latency!
 ![Submit pipeline](./images/submit-pipeline.png)